-The University Council acknowledges-though does not necessarily agree with the position that a search for a president must be "closed" (i.e., not include public identification of finalists) in order to attract the best applicants.2 If the Board of Trustees insists on a closed search, the University Council proposes exploring ways of opening the search as much as possible while keeping finalists' identities confidential.
+The University Council acknowledges-though does not necessarily agree with-the position that a search for a president must be "closed" (i.e., not include public identification of finalists) in order to attract the best applicants.2 The University Council recommends the Board of Trustees conducts an open search.
+If the Board of Trustees insists on a closed search, the University Council proposes exploring ways of opening the search as much as possible while keeping finalists' identities confidential.